SatelliteShorelines/CoastSeg/docs/case_study_2.md

-# Hey this Guide is Under Construction 🚧 👷‍♀️ 🚧

-## Check back later when we're finished!! 🏗️

-# 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧

 For this case study we will select an difficult site located outside of Unalakleet Alaska.
 This site has a simple shoreline,lots of cloud cover, and not imagery available due to ice and clouds covering the region most of the year making it a difficult test site.